HEPData/hepdata-submission/README.md

 ### YAML

 YAML may be a little more difficult to generate and parse than JSON, but it is generally seen as more readable than JSON.
 YAML could be used and then translated to JSON (or use JSON directly for the upload).
-Moreover, JSON representations of the YAML can also be used.
+Moreover, JSON representations of the YAML can also be used (these were generated using the YAML parser [here](http://yaml-online-parser.appspot.com/).
 We've created verbose and compact representations of the YAML files that vary how data records are represented.
 For each YAML presentation, it's JSON equivalent is also given.